Today is tomorrow's history

 Early Days William and Jemima

 The Tylers (William and Jemima) were from Hackney in London where the family owned butcher/grocers shops.
-William Tyler was born in 1838 and his occupation in 1881 is recorded as a butcher and it is presumed that his shop sold meat and dairy products.
-They had cowhouses (farms without fields) in Tottenham with over 100 cows fed on waste food and vegetables from Smithfield and other markets.
+William Tyler (Senior)was born in 1838 and his occupation in 1881 is recorded as a butcher and it is presumed that his shop sold meat and dairy products.
+They had cowhouses (farms without fields) in Tottenham with over 100 cows hand milked by local people and fed on waste food and vegetables from Smithfield and other markets.

-Around 1890 William Tyler took on the tenancy of Hall Farm This farm was one of many on the Gunton Estate, a very large estate that included land and property across North Norfolk.
+Around 1890 William Tyler (Senior) took on the tenancy of Hall Farm.
+This farm was one of many on the Gunton Estate, a very large estate that included land and property across North Norfolk.

 The sketch of the Hall shown below was made by Dolphin in 1837.